|Base Year Market Size

 Geographically, the diabetes management market is segmented into the Americas, Europe, Asia Pacific, and the Middle East and Africa.

-North America is dominating the diabetes management market.
+North America is dominating the global market.
 The region is backed with the presence of major market contributing countries, such as the U.S., Canada, and Mexico.
 The U.S. is grabbing the highest share in the regional diabetes management market on account of the rising prevalence of diabetes, expanding healthcare infrastructure, rising expenditure power, and increasing healthcare expenditure.
 As per the CDC, in the U.S., around 34.2 million people are suffering from diabetes, which is further increasing the demand for self-management devices and health care services.
 In 2016, over 4,100 Diabetes Self-Management Education and Support (DSMES) programs were organized across the U.S. In 2016, about 1.1 million people participated in DSMES programs that are recognized by the American Diabetes Association (ADA) or accredited by the American Association of Diabetes Educators (AADE).
 Additionally, the CDC is actively working with the National Diabetes Prevention Programs (National DPP) to control the rapidly rising prevalence of diabetes.

 In Canada, in 2019, the Diabetes Canada organized round table meetings in Ontario, New Brunswick, and British Columbia to urge support from the government for diabetes management.
 As per the reports by Diabetes Canada, currently, over 3 million (1 in every 9 adults aged 20 and older) people are living with diagnosed diabetes.
 About 90% of the cases are of type 2 diabetes.
 Recently, LMC Healthcare teamed up with Diabetes Canada and INTERVENT International to introduce the country’s first national diabetes prevention program.
 The program is aimed to investigate the efficiency of intensive, telephonic, and digital lifestyles and to reduce the risk of developing diabetes with structured lifestyle management.
 The study for the investigation will be funded by the Public Health Agency of Canada.
 Moreover, Diabetes Canada is working together with other key patient and healthcare organizations, frontline clinicians, and researchers to increase government funding for medical devices in diabetes management.